Diversity, Equity & Inclusion

 Our Employee Resource Groups (ERGs) play an important role in our diversity, equity, and inclusion strategy.
 ERGs are employee-led, bringing together team members with common life experiences and/or backgrounds, and their allies.
 Their mission is formed around 4 focus areas:

 Around the world, women are underrepresented in the field of technology.
 Symantec is committed to gender equality and the advancement of women in technology.
-To this end, we have created a sub-goal of increasing our percentage of women in leadership (Director-level and above) to 30% by 2020.
+We remain dedicated to transparency about our current state of gender diversity.

 In April 2017, the UK Government introduced legislation that required organizations with over 250 employees to publish their Gender Pay Gap (GPG) data.
 The purpose of analyzing and publishing gender pay gap data is to help organizations identify causes of pay disparity, if one exists, and to promote actions to mitigate.